citusdata/pg_cron/README.md

  │ │ │ │ │
  * * * * *
 ```

-The code in pg_cron that handles parsing and scheduling comes directly from the [cron source code by Paul Vixie](https://github.com/vixie/cron), hence the same options are supported.
-The schedule uses the standard cron syntax, in which * means "run every time period", and a specific number means "but only at this time".

 An easy way to create a cron schedule is: [crontab.guru](http://crontab.guru/).